CrossFit & The UFC: A Case Study

 The sport had a cult following, but was much maligned.
 Senator John McCain would famously call this cage fighting extravaganza “human cock fighting” in 1996.
 And you can kinda see why.
 Before the UFC changed hands at around their 33rd event, there weren’t as many rules as you see today.
 Headbutts were commonplace, groin strikes were an acceptable way to hurt your opponent.

-CrossFit on the other hand, or as the WOD-lords will tell you, ‘constantly varied functional movements performed at high intensity,’ was born in the year 2000.
-The brainchild of Lauren Jenai, and Greg Glassman.
+CrossFit, on the other hand, or as the WOD-lords will tell you, ‘constantly varied functional movements performed at high intensity,’ was born in the year 2000.
+The brainchild of Lauren Jenai and Greg Glassman.

-The sport of fitness as it is/was, really does improve peoples lives.
+The sport of fitness, as it is/was, really does improve people’s lives.
 If you want to jump high, run fast, kick long, lose weight, get jacked—CrossFit can get you there.

 But even so, both sports broke ground.
-The UFC cleaned up it’s rules, started investing heavily in storytelling and set about pushing back on the original 36 state ban on ‘no-holds-barred’ fighting.
-CrossFit boxes meanwhile were proliferating like rabbits.
-Every man and his dog had at least one friend who had chugged a little of that sodium infused, CrossFit Kool-Aid.
-Hell, CrossFit even had it’s own little Olympics, the aptly named CrossFit Games.
+The UFC cleaned up its rules, started investing heavily in storytelling, and set about pushing back on the original 36-state ban on ‘no-holds-barred’ fighting.
+CrossFit boxes, meanwhile, were proliferating like rabbits.
+Every man and his dog had at least one friend who had chugged a little of that sodium-infused, CrossFit Kool-Aid.
+Hell, CrossFit even had its own little Olympics, the aptly named CrossFit Games.

 Inflection points: one good, one bad

-CrossFit too was having it’s time in the sun.
+CrossFit, too, was having its time in the sun.
 The number of affiliated gyms grew quickly in the early 2000s: there were 13 gyms in 2005, 8,000 in 2013, and more than 13,000 in 2016.
 By 2018, there were around 15,500 CrossFit gyms in 162 countries across the globe.
 Total converts worldwide have been estimated between two and five million.
 Even famed coaches like Louie Simmons, John Welbourn, and Bob Harper began working with the brand.

 The Revenant, alternate version.

-For a company whose business model is licensing out it’s brand, this is insanity.
+For a company whose business model is licensing out its brand, this is insanity.
 Berger was fired 3 years later for the following homophobic tweet:

-Again, for me, it wasn’t the prize itself—well, it absolutely was of course as that’s absurd—but the way they handled it.
-As soon as they began to receive blowback from sponsors, athletes and their international community, they responded by having all their leaders and top athletes post videos of shooting guns for multiple days in a row.
+Again, for me, it wasn’t the prize itself—well, it absolutely was, of course, as that’s absurd—but the way they handled it.
+As soon as they began to receive blowback from sponsors, athletes, and their international community, they responded by having all their leaders and top athletes post videos of shooting guns for multiple days in a row.

 Maturity / immaturity vectors